c0ffeecat/csci331-fall2024-project/README.md

 ## DOCKER

 INSTALL DOCKER then use the .sh file to build then run then stop the processes.
 The server will run on port localhost:3000. to change this go to the run_container.sh file and change the HOST_PORT variable leave the second port alone it is the node server port in he container

+WHEN A CHANGE IS MADE TO THE REPOSITORY FOR IT TO BE REFLECTED IN THE DOCKER CONTAIENR YOU MUST RERUN THE BUILD_CONTAINER.SH COMMAD